zyzzyplyx/mixed-reality/mixed-reality-docs/advanced-performance-recommendations.md

 #### Object pooling

-Ojbect pooling is a popular technique to reduce the cost of continuous allocations & deallocations of objects.
+Object pooling is a popular technique to reduce the cost of continuous allocations & deallocations of objects.
 This is done by allocating a large pool of an identical objects and re-using inactive, available instances from this pool instead of constantly spawning and destroying objects over time.
 Object pools are great for re-useable components that have variable lifetime during an app.

 - [[Unity] Object Pooling Tutorial](https://unity3d.com/learn/tutorials/topics/scripting/object-pooling)